Go Back Up

 This kind of hit on your employees' productivity is also a hit to your organization financially.
 A HubSpot report3 found that lost productivity costs U.S. businesses a shocking $1.8 trillion every year.

-The cost of employee turnover is high
+The costs of turnover are high

 • $1,500 for an hourly worker